DoaaTawfik0/Automated-Greenhouse-Project/README.md

 ## Contributing
 - Contributions to improve the project are welcome.
 Please fork the repository and submit a pull request with your changes.

+## License
+- This project is licensed under the MIT License.
+See the LICENSE file for more details.

 ---

 Feel free to customize this README file further to fit your specific project details!
 If you have any other questions or need additional help, just let me know. 😊